 How do I enter my project in IDEA?

 All entries are made using our online awards platform.
 You must create an account or hold a current IDSA membership in order to submit your project.
+Information required to complete your entry can be found in the entry system.

 Do I need to send in the actual product as part of my entry?